elshwilahmed/Bank-Account-System/README.md

 # 🏦 Bank Account System

-This is a simple banking system built in C++ to help you understand object-oriented programming (OOP).
+This is a simple banking system built in C++ to demonstrating strong understanding of OOP principles.
 It simulates basic banking operations like creating accounts, managing customers, and tracking transactions.

 ---